PederHA/inginious-coding-style/docs/docs/configuration.md

 #### `button`

-Adds an additional button to each search result that links to the submission's coding style grading page.
+Adds an additional button to each search result row that links to the submission's coding style grading page.

 {{ get_schema(schema.definitions.SubmissionQuerySettings.properties.button) }}